The Magnificent Seven: Development

-Lou Morheim acquired rights to remake the film in the US for $2,500.
+Lou Morheim acquired rights to remake Seven Samurai in the US for $2,500.
 He later signed a deal with Yul Brynner's production company, who bought the rights from Morheim for $10,000 up front plus $1,000 a week as a producer and 5% of the net profits.
 Anthony Quinn was lined up to star with Brynner as director but later Martin Ritt was appointed as director with Brynner starring.

 Brynner approached producer Walter Mirisch with the idea of remaking Kurosawa's famous samurai film.
-However, once Mirisch had acquired the rights and finalized a deal with United Artists, Brynner was sued for breach of contract by Quinn, who claimed that he and Brynner had developed the concept together and had worked out many of the film's details before the two had a falling-out.
+However, once Mirisch had acquired the rights and finalized a deal with United Artists, Brynner was sued for breach of contract by Quinn, who claimed that he and Brynner had developed the concept together and had worked out many of the film's details before the two had a falling out.
 Quinn ultimately lost his claim because there was nothing in writing.

 The film's title comes from the initial American localized title of Seven Samurai, which was initially released under the title The Magnificent Seven in the United States in 1955.